 Hello!
 My name is Helen Breewood.

-If you’d like to hire me as a freelance writer, swap ideas or just say hello, you can either use Twitter or send a message through the contact form below.
+If you’d like to hire me as a freelance writer, swap ideas or just say hello, send a message through the contact form below.

 I found that many problems are related.
-It’s not enough to look at social, environmental, economic, political and technological issues separately.
-They all affect each other, often in unexpected ways.
+It’s not enough to look at social, environmental, economic, political and technological issues separately because they all affect each other, often in unexpected ways.
 It can be difficult to pinpoint root causes.
 Proposed solutions often have unintended consequences.

 Furthermore, many problems are systemic, caused by the overarching organisation of society.
 Simply changing your own lifestyle, although often important, is not always enough.